moazizbera/.NET-10-AI-Starter/README.md

 This project demonstrates that modern .NET is a **first-class option** for that role.

 ---
+## 📦 Episode 3 – ASP.NET AI Web API (Local LLM)

+This episode exposes our local AI model through a clean Web API built in ASP.NET (.NET 10 ready).

+### 🎯 Goal
+Turn the local console-based AI engine into a reusable HTTP endpoint.

+### 🧠 Endpoint

+---

 ## 📚 What’s Coming Next

-- Episode 3 – Non-streaming AI API with ASP.NET
 - Episode 4 – Streaming AI endpoints (SSE)
 - Episode 5 – RAG (chat with documents)
 - Episode 6 – UI integration